Skip to Main Content

 A note of caution on importing data from ORCiD:

-When you create a sketch using ORCiD as your external data source, there will be errors in your Professional Preparation section and possibly in other sections.
-When you try to edit this information, SciENcv will give you an error message.
-This bug has been in place for many weeks and has not yet been fixed.
-For this reason, we do not recommend using ORCiD as an external data source when starting a new biosketch.
+When you create a sketch using ORCiD as your external data source, there may be errors in your Professional Preparation section and possibly in other sections.
+When you try to edit this information, SciENcv may give you an error message.
+The NCBI has fixed this "bug" for the most part, but if you try to edit a section and receive an error message, try editing the source information in your ORCiD profile first, then try again.

 Identifying Information, Organization and Location